-From centuries ago, the words of our founders still resound, full of wisdom and insight for today.
-Saints Elizabeth Ann Seton, Vincent de Paul, and Louise de Marillac guide us as we walk in Christ’s footsteps.
-With him we seek to welcome the stranger and bring Good News to those on the margins.
-They are our mentors in the way of affective and effective love during this 200th anniversary year.
+From centuries ago, the words of our saints and models still resound, full of wisdom and insight for today.
+Saints Elizabeth Ann Seton, Vincent de Paul, and Louise de Marillac invite us to recommit ourselves to see, act and love in Jesus’ name.

 ST. ELIZABETH ANN SETON